Royal St George's Golf Club

-The Royal St George's Golf Club located in Sandwich, Kent, England, is a golf club in the United Kingdom and one of the courses on The Open Championship rotation and is the only Open rota golf course to be located in South East England.
-It has hosted 15 Open championships, the first in 1894 when it became the first club outside Scotland to host the championship.
+The Royal St George's Golf Club is a golf club located in Sandwich, Kent, England.
+It is one of the courses on The Open Championship rota, and the only one in South East England.
+The club has hosted 15 Open championships, the first in 1894 when it became the first club outside Scotland to host the championship.
 Past champions include Collin Morikawa, Darren Clarke, Ben Curtis, Greg Norman, Sandy Lyle, Bill Rogers, Bobby Locke, Reg Whitcombe, Henry Cotton, Walter Hagen (on two occasions), Harry Vardon (on two occasions), Jack White and John Henry Taylor.
-It has also hosted The Amateur Championship on 14 occasions.
+In 2021, Royal St. George's saw Collin Morikawa win The Open Championship.
+It has also hosted The Amateur Championship 14 times.

+History

 The club was founded by the surgeon Laidlaw Purves in 1887 in a setting of wild duneland.
-Many holes feature blind or partially blind shots, although the unfairness element has been reduced somewhat, after several 20th century modifications.
+Laidlaw Purves and his brother, Alexander Pattison Purves WS, stood at the top of the tower of St. Clement's church to survey the surrounding countryside.
+"By George, what a place for a golf course' was exclaimed by Doctor Purves.
+Whilst some believe the club's name was decided beforehand by the doctor's remark at St. Clement's, nevertheless, holding England's patron saint at the forefront of the club implicated 'a promise of national distinction' Doctor Purves was adamant to create and present the ethos and traditions that are held at St. Andrews Golf Club, however in the South of England.
+Many holes feature blind or partially blind shots, although this element has been reduced somewhat, after several 20th century modifications.
 The course also possesses the deepest bunker in championship golf, located on its fourth hole.

 The club's Challenge Cup dates from 1888 and is one of the oldest amateur events in golf.
 It has been contested annually over 36 holes except during the war years.
 A 19-year-old Jack Nicklaus won the tournament in 1959 shortly before going on to win the first of his two U.S. Amateur titles.

 Author Ian Fleming used the Royal St George's course under the name "Royal St. Marks" in his 1959 novel Goldfinger.
-When he died, Fleming was the Captain-elect of the club.
+In 1964, Fleming was elected Captain by his predecessor Eric Pemberton.
+The following day, Fleming died of a heart attack at a hospital in Canterbury.